Gaelic broadcasting in Scotland: Broadcasting for Gaelic learners

 The broadcasting media have also carried Gaelic lessons for learners of the language.
 The first was a short radio series in 1934, six fortnightly Gaelic lessons in Gaelic by J. Nicolson.
 The weekly series Learning Gaelic by Edward Purcell with John M Bannerman and Archie Henry began in 1949.

 Among the early BBC TV courses for beginners' Gaelic was Can Seo (1979).
-The current series for beginners is Speaking our Language, which is now repeated regularly on BBC ALBA.
+The current series for beginners is SpeakGaelic, introduced in 2021 by BBC Alba, in collaboration with Sabhal Mòr Ostaig and the Scottish Government and presented by Joy Dunlop.
+It replaced the previous, long-running series, Speaking our Language.

 With the spread of Gaelic-medium units in primary schools, attended also by children from English-speaking households, there was a need for education series aimed at children in the early stages of immersion-phase language-learning: Baile Mhuilinn (TV) and Fiream Faram (Radio) both appeared in 1998.